stroiman/opam-speed/README.md

 ## The name?

-Well, before writing this, I did use Alcotest for a short while; and inspired by that, the word "amphetamine" popped into mind (which is incidentally also an ingredient in some ADHD medicine).
+Well, before writing this, I did use Alcotest for a short while; and inspired by that, the word "amphetamine" popped into mind (which is incidentally also sometimes used in the treatment of ADHD).

 "Speed" is slang for aphetamine, and I found that to be very fitting; as the _primary goal_ of a test tool it to _increase my speed_.